 Ultimate Alaska Adventure takes adventure to a higher level with more including activities.
 This trip pairs backcountry adventure and wild Alaska by sea kayaking in Kenai Fjords National Park, flying via helicopter onto a glacial snowpack, taking a floatplane journey to a remote mountain lake, horseback riding in Chugach National Forest, riding the Alaska Railroad and more.

 Alaska Coast to Denali visits not only Kenai Fjords by boat, but also travels overland to Denali National Park.
 Travel from Anchorage to Seward, cruise to Kenai, visit Talkeetna and Denali, then return via historic Alaska railroad.
 Opportunities to sea kayak, hike and optional flightsee!

-Alaska Grand Journeys is another option to include two national parks: Kenai Fjords and Denali.
+Alaska Grand Adventure is another option to include two national parks: Kenai Fjords and Denali.
 Kayak in Kenai, raft into the Kenai National Wildlife Refuge, stay at a backcountry lodge near Skilak Lake, visit Denali, then return to Anchorage via the historic Alaska Railroad.

 16 – 17) Experience Lewis & Clark National Historical Park – Oregon

 Lewis & Clark National Historical Park at Fort Clatsop in Astoria, Oregon, is a hub focusing on the lore of early explorers.
 A small ship cruise visiting here heralds the legacy of two great western rivers: the Columbia and the Snake.

 Columbia & Snake Rivers Journey over seven days embraces culture and history with the food and wine bounties of the Pacific Northwest.
 This trip recently acquired Food Alliance affiliation ensuring that local and sustainable are prominent in in every culinary presentation.
 Guests will be on board one of two pairs of sister ships: either 62-passenger National Geographic Sea Bird or 62-passenger National Geographic Sea Lion.